 A representation agreement is required for full service, advice, and negotiation.
 Without one, a REALTOR® cannot act on your behalf.

 Each agreement contains its own termination terms.
-Those terms should be reviewed and understood before signing.
+Review and understand these terms before signing.

 Does multiple representation happen automatically?

-Multiple representation occurs only if all parties are informed and agree in writing before the transaction proceeds.
+Multiple representation happens only when all parties receive information and provide written agreement before the transaction proceeds.

 Do buyers always pay their REALTOR® directly?

 In most Ontario transactions, the buyer does not write a cheque to their REALTOR®.
 Typically, the seller agrees in the listing agreement to pay a total commission.
-That commission is paid by the seller’s lawyer from the sale proceeds after the deal closes, and then split between the listing brokerage and the buyer’s brokerage, per the agreement.
-All commission funds are handled through brokerages and lawyers and are paid through trust accounts, not informally between individuals.
-However, a buyer’s representation agreement still sets out what the buyer’s brokerage is owed.
-If a seller does not offer enough commission to cover that amount, the buyer may be responsible for making up the difference.
-That is why this should always be discussed clearly before an offer is written.
+The seller’s lawyer pays that commission from the sale proceeds after the deal closes, and then split between the listing brokerage and the buyer’s brokerage, per the agreement.
+Brokerages and lawyers handle all commission funds and pay them through trust accounts, rather than informally between individuals.
+Still, the buyer’s representation agreement entitles the buyer’s brokerage to compensation.
+If a seller does not offer enough commission to cover that amount, the buyer may make up the difference.
+Therefore, a rational discussion is always necessary before someone drafts an offer.

 What is the purpose of the RECO guide?